Reincarnation in the Scriptures

 And Jesus answered and said unto them, Elias truly shall first come, and restore all things.
 (Mat 17:11)

-Here the disciples asked him about the prophecies about Elijah, maybe because they knew the scriptures prophesied of the coming of Elijah and the suspected that it was John the Baptist.
-Jesus didn’t deny their suspicions but confirmed that this was actually true.
+Here the disciples asked him about the prophecies about Elijah, maybe because they knew the scriptures prophesied of the coming of Elijah.
+Jesus confirmed to his disciples what the scribes had said about Elijah coming before the Messiah.

 It’s very strange that Jesus would use the phrase “restore all things” because that seems to be alluding to the second coming, but Jesus was saying right there and then that John the Baptist was Elias. ( Then the disciples understood that he spake unto them of John the Baptist – Mat 17:13)